310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 However, it *will* end up requiring almost all of your free time, so if it ever seems impossible, please come to me about it.

 We’re still just high school students.
-We’re not actual full-time workers.
+We aren’t actual full-time workers.

 I can’t tell you that you should use up all your time for work.
 Being with your family is also important.